 Please remember that in Linux everything is case-sensitive, so "sdd1" does not equal "Sdd1" or "SDD1" or "sDd1".
 Use only lowercase letters here!

 The copy dialog will open and it will list all files copied.
 Wait until the copy process is complete.

 To copy multiple folders or files at once, open hard disk contents in one window and removable drive contents in another window.
 Then select files and folders you want to copy - keyboard shortcut CTRL+A selects all items; holding down CTRL key while clicking an item selects or deselects it.

 Then hold down the left button of your mouse and just drag the selected items to the window of external disk.
 The mouse pointer turns into a document icon with a + sign.

 A dialog opens, asking whether you want to copy or move items.
 Always click Copy here - moving is a very bad idea, and linking has no effect whatsoever after shutting down Puppy Linux.

 As you ran Puppy Linux in LiveCD mode, it will ask whether you want to save your session settings on a flash drive.
 You do not need to do that.
-Press arrow left key on your keyboard once to select Do Not Save.
+Press the arrow left key on your keyboard once to select Do Not Save.
 Then press Enter key on your keyboard.

-After reinstalling Windows you can copy the files and folders back to your computer and set up regular backups to avoid such problems in the future.
+After reinstalling Windows, you can copy the files and folders back to your computer and set up regular backups to avoid such problems in the future.